maksimus-A/max--/README.md

 # max--

 A compiler for my own language I invented.
 I haven't made a formal spec website or sheet yet, but I probably will at some point.
-It'll be kind of like C but a bit nicer (no pointers :) )
+It'll be kind of like C but a bit nicer (no pointers :) ) Also, it will have heterogeneous containers (like lists in python), mutable by by default types, is statically typed, and...
+I'll think of more stuff.

 The point was to help me learn both how the bootstrapping process works, how to self-host (just for fun), and the fun of inventing my own language.